What Is an (API) Application Programming Interface in Transportation

 • Google Maps - embeds Google Maps into applications

-• Google Analytics – allows Google Analytics to access
+• Google Analytics – allows applications to access Google Analytics data and reporting

 • Youtube API - embeds YouTube players or enables YouTube search capabilities